neureality/devops-exercise/README.md

 Hello,

-Your assignment is to create an environment that launches two instances in AWS, installs Kubernetes and deploys a simple application written in Python.
+Your assignment is to create an environment that launches an instances in AWS and deploys a simple application written in Python using docker compose.

 In order to test your environment you will be given a limited AWS account and user that will be able to load t3.small instances in eu-central-1 (Frankfurt) region.